kazad/instacalc/docs/reference.md

 # Giant Reference Page

-Here's a single-page feature list (`ctrl+f` is your friend!).
+Here's an all-in-one feature list (`ctrl+f` is your friend!).
 Each section header opens a live demo.

 ## [Basic Commands (click for live demo)](https://instacalc.com/57484)